Education in Ghana: Administration

 Education in Ghana is under the responsibility of the Ministry of Education.
-Policy implementation is assumed by its numerous agencies; the Ghana Education Service (GES) is responsible for the coordination of national education policy on pre-tertiary education.
+Policy implementation is assumed by its agencies; the Ghana Education Service (GES) is responsible for the coordination of national education policy on pre-tertiary education.
 It shares this task with three autonomous bodies: the National Schools Inspectorate Authority (NaSIA, formerly the NIB), the National Teaching Council (NTC) and the National Council for Curriculum and Assessment (NCCA).
-The terminal examinations of the pre-tertiary education are conducted by the West African Examination Council (National Office, Ghana) which includes the BECE and the WASCCE, and also foreign professional examinations.
+The terminal examinations of the pre-tertiary education are conducted by the West African Examination Council (National Office, Ghana) which includes the BECE and the WASCCE, and foreign professional examinations.
 The Council for Technical and Vocational Education and Training is dedicated to the management of TVET.
 The collection and analysis of educational data is handled by the Education Management Information System (EMIS).

 Policies are implemented in cooperation with the local offices.
 Ghana is divided into 16 regions and 230 district offices.
 The Ghana Education Decentralization Project (GEDP), launched in 2010 and ended in 2012, has increased the influence of local authorities over management, finance, and operational issues when it comes to educational matters.